JonasLong/DeGrabify/README.md

 # Setup

   TLDR: `docker pull`, `docker compose up`.
-For a reverse proxy, forward the server through nginx/caddy/etc, get the forwarded URL, store it as the base domain in server.py.
-In the docker-compose, set the proxy level `-p`, disable the exposed port, and connect the server to your bridge network.
+For a reverse proxy, forward the server through nginx/caddy/etc, get the forwarded URL.
+In the docker-compose.yml, set the base proxied domain, set the proxy level `-p`, disable the exposed port, and connect the server to your bridge network.

  ## Server
   - Clone this repository